Xu-Mj/sandcat-backend/rfcs/template.md

 - partition table for message have not been implemented yet.
 - GROUP MESSAGE SEQUENCE: WE INCREASE THE SEQUENCE AT CONSUMER MODULE, AND NEED TO GET SEQUENCE AT WS/MONGODB MODULE.
 IS THERE ANY EFFECTIVE WAY TO PERFORMANT?
+- timestamp issue: we use the time millis(i64) as the timestamp in database, but we should use the TimeStamp in the future.

 ## Future possibilities